-- Understand the assessment process for providing early help and intervention through the Nottingham Family Support Pathway, Nottingham City Threshold of Needs and the Early Help Unit/ Nottingham Early Help and Assessment Form (EHAF) form - Have a working knowledge of how the Nottingham Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so. - Ensure that each member of staff has access to the child protection policy and procedures.

-- Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 2023 Annex A and B). - Understand the reporting requirements for FGM. - Understand and support children to keep safe when online and when they are learning at home (KCSiE 2022 Part Two The Management of Safeguarding and page 111 to 116 and 134, 136 142 to 144, 152 and 158). - Encourage a culture of protecting children, listening to children and their wishes and feelings.
+- Understand the assessment process for providing early help and intervention through the NSCP's Pathway to Provision Version 9.1, EHAF and the Early Help Unit. - Have a working knowledge of how the Nottingham Safeguarding Children Partnership operates, the conduct of a child protection conference, and be able to attend and contribute to these effectively when required to do so. - Ensure that each member of staff has access to the child protection policy and procedures. - Be alert to the specific needs of children in need, including those with special educational needs and or disabilities and young carers. - Be able to keep detailed, accurate, secure records of concerns and referrals via My Concern. - Understand the Prevent Duty and provide advice and support to staff on protecting and preventing children from the risk of radicalisation and being grooming into extremist behaviours and attitudes (KCSiE 202 Annex A and B). - Understand the reporting requirements for FGM. - Understand and support children to keep safe when online and when they are learning at home - Encourage a culture of protecting children, listening to children and their wishes and feelings.